Bad performance of xsl:result-document with deeply nested output content

 The node copying was added to fix the issues https://saxonica.plan.io/boards/5/topics/6589 and https://saxonica.plan.io/issues/2944, but clearly the construction should be made smarter to recognise when a child node is already a copy, and so does not need to be copied again (and again and again...)

-#3 Updated by Debbie Lockett about 1 year ago
+#3 Updated by Debbie Lockett over 3 years ago

 (a) transform option destination is appendToBody|prependToBody|replaceBody, or